-"Flash electrolytic process tank" means an electrolytic process tank in which flash electroplating occurs.
+"Flash or short-term electrolytic process tank" means an electrolytic process tank in which flash or short-term electroplating occurs.

-"Flash electroplating" means an electrolytic process performed in a tank that uses or emits any of the plating and polishing metal HAPs and that is used no more than three cumulative minutes per hour or no more than one cumulative hour per day.
+"Flash or short-term electroplating" means an electrolytic process performed in a tank that uses or emits any of the plating and polishing metal HAPs and that is used no more than three cumulative minutes per hour or no more than one cumulative hour per day.
 Flash electroplating is also called short-term electroplating.